thr-consulting/imperium/docs/ServerModule.md

 const {name} = require('./package.json');
 ```

-## options
+## environment
-A function that returns an object.
-This object can provide data to the entire Imperium app.
-It's a good place
+A function that returns an object of strings, numbers or booleans or objects of the same.
-to process and store environment variables.
+This object can provide environment variables to the entire Imperium app.

-Options are processed on the `ImperiumServer` constructor.
+Environment is processed in the `ImperiumServer` constructor.

-The reason for this is because accessing `process.env` makes a C call every time and can potentially slow things down.
+The main use-case for this is because accessing `process.env` makes a C call every time and can potentially slow things down.

 ## middleware
 A function that returns an object.
 This object should provide Express middleware that can be